exercism/haskell/README.md

 Exercism contains two types of exercises: concept exercises, and practice exercises.

-Haskell does not currently have any concept exercises.
-You can read about [concept exercises](reference/implementing-a-concept-exercise.md) and take part in creating Haskell's first ones.
+The Haskell track is developing its concept exercises.
+You can read about [concept exercises](reference/implementing-a-concept-exercise.md) and take part in creating Haskell's.

 You can get a full list of [common Exercism practice exercises](https://github.com/exercism/problem-specifications/tree/main/exercises) and cross-reference it with [Haskell practice exercises](https://github.com/exercism/haskell/tree/main/exercises/practice) and implement any of the missing ones for the Haskell track.